Kneesnap/deltarune-circuit-sword/README.md

 ### Special Thanks:
-Toby Fox - Creating Undertale + Deltarune.
-Even if you don't like my work, I love yours!
-krzys-h - Creating [UndertaleModTool](https://github.com/krzys-h/UndertaleModTool/), which made this possible.
+Toby Fox - Creating Undertale + Deltarune, being an awesome dude. krzys-h - Creating [UndertaleModTool](https://github.com/krzys-h/UndertaleModTool/), which made this possible.
 YoYoGames - Creating GameMaker: Studio, and the original (albeit broken) Raspberry Pi runner.
 Kite - Designing the Circuit Sword, and using a screen buffer program which is compatible with dispmanx.